edisonchee/latex-paper/README.md

 # Minimalist LaTeX Template for Academic Papers

 This repository contains a [LaTeX](https://github.com/latex3/latex2e) template to create an academic paper.
 The template carefully follows typographical best practices and has a minimalist design.
 The template is particularly well suited for research papers.
-It is designed so the papers are easy to scan and to read, both in print and on screen.
+It is designed so papers are easy to read and to scan, both in print and on screen.

 ## Documentation